 IsoTent will be available in the coming weeks, with the first batch due mid-April.
 At this stage, the firm could produce 60 -70 units per week however, if demand requires, that could be ramped up.
 Benefits: They are self-erecting, so easier to install, can be deployed very quickly, are easy to transport and smaller and lighter to transport than traditional tents.

-FloatPac comprises four brands under the one parent company; FloatPac Solar, FishPac, Flexitank and RainPac.
+FloatPac comprises three brands under the one parent company; FishPac, Flexitank and RainPac.
 The firm is continuing to seek development partnerships with the Australian Government, University Research Departments, as well as relevant private sector companies who are seeking to become stakeholders in this ongoing project.